Wafer-Scale Micro-Knife Sealed Vacuum Cells for Quantum Devices: Vacuum Cell Fabrication With Plastic Deformation Bonding

-The cap and cavity wafers are outgassed and then brought into contact causing deformation and bonding to fresh metal (Fig. \ref{fig:Vapor_Cell_Fab}d).
+The cap and cavity wafers are outgassed and then brought into contact, causing deformation and bonding to fresh metal (Fig. \ref{fig:Vapor_Cell_Fab}d).
 The bond employed here is that of a grain-boundary thermo-compression (diffusion) bond.
-The inclusion of plastic deformation lowers the necessary bonding temperature compared to conventional metal-metal thermo-compression bonds as it bypasses the stringent requirements on surface oxides, surface residue, and wafer flatness by forming metal-metal bonds with fresh sub-surface metal that is inherently in intimate contact (Fig. \ref{fig:process_windows}a).
+The inclusion of plastic deformation lowers the necessary bonding temperature compared to conventional metal-metal thermo-compression bonds.
+Effectively, intimate contact (Fig. \ref{fig:process_windows}a) between the knife and compliant layer bypasses the stringent requirements on surface oxides, surface residue, and wafer flatness as it forms metal-metal bonds with fresh sub-surface metal.

 The diffusion coefficient and diffusion length at grain boundaries are much larger than within a bulk material, lowering the requisite bonding temperature (Fig. \ref{fig:process_windows}b).

 Low-temperature bonding is particularly crucial for chip-scale atomic devices with a complex interdependency (Fig. \ref{fig:process_windows}a).
-Although hermetically sealed devices are best outgassed at high temperature, getters such as SAES ST172 activate at $\sim 300$\textdegree C and most atomic sources would exhibit significant mass-loss from a high temperature bakeout.
+Although hermetically sealed devices are best outgassed at high temperature, getters such as SAES ST172 activate at $\sim 300$\textdegree C and most atomic sources would exhibit significant mass loss from a high temperature bakeout.
 This point is critical, as with the exception of temperature-tolerant pills and azides for Rb and Cs, other chip-scale atomic sources contain only nanograms of material and are loaded in their pure form \cite{manginellSituDissolutionDeposition2012,pickLowpowerMicrostructuredAtomic2025,kumarFastresponseLowPower2025}.
 Moreover, cell-wall coatings like paraffin are incompatible with high-temperature bonding or bakeouts.
-We report that low temperature test bonds at $40$\textdegree C yielded but vapor cells were not fabricated at this temperature.
+Test bonds at $40$\textdegree C with the micro-knife bonding process yielded, but vapor cells were not fabricated at this temperature.